Document Type : Review Article

 Authors

-1 Blood Borne Infections Research Center, Academic Center for Education, Culture and Research (ACECR), Razavi Khorasan Branch, Mashhad, Iran
+M.Sc. of Clinical Biochemistry, Blood Borne Infections Research Center, Academic Center for Education, Culture and Research (ACECR), Razavi Khorasan Branch, Mashhad, Iran.

-2 Department of Parasitology and Mycology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran
+Professor, Department of Parasitology and Mycology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.
+Iranian Academic Center for Education, Culture and Research (ACECR), Mashhad Branch, Iran.

 Abstract

-Introduction: Human papillomavirus (HPV) is the most current sexual transmitted infection.
-In the majority of cases, the virus disappears after 12-24 month and does not cause any specific disease.
-The persistence of HPV infection causes several anogenital and oropharyngeal cancer.
-HPV infection during pregnancy may be associated with several adverse consequences, such as premature birth and miscarriage; The purpose of the current study is to investigate the relationship between HPV infection and adverse pregnancy outcomes in different studies.
+Introduction: Human papillomavirus (HPV) is the most common sexual transmitted infection.
+The persistence of HPV infection causes different types of anogenital and oropharyngeal cancer.
+HPV infection during pregnancy may be associated with several adverse consequences, such as preterm birth and miscarriage.
+The present study was performed with aim to investigate the relationship between HPV infection and adverse pregnancy outcomes in different studies.

 Keywords